david-commit/QandA-node-API/README.md

 ### Prerequisites

-- Have Node installed on your machine
+- Have Node & PostgreSQL installed (v15) installed on your machine
-- Have PostgreSQL installed (v15)
-- Have a PostgreSQL user created with a password
+- Have at least one PostgreSQL user created with a password

 1. Clone the repository to your machine depending on your environment